Defamation remains a criminal offence in Bulgaria.

 Criminal Defamation of the State and its Symbols

-Defaming the coat of arms, the flag or the anthem of the Republic of Bulgaria is punishable by imprisonment for up to two years and a fine of up to 3,000 levs (Bulgarian Criminal Code Art.
-108, par.
-2).
-The same applies to defamation or the flag or anthem of the European Union.
+Defaming the coat of arms, the flag or the anthem of the Republic of Bulgaria is an offence under Art.
+108(2).
+The penalty is up to two years in prison or a fine of up to 3,000 levs.
+Liability also applies to defamation of the flag or anthem of the European Union.

 Criminal Defamation of Foreign States and Symbols